ericpelland/E.V.A./README.md

 ### Dictionary
 * Get the definition of any word
 ### Conversation and Command Responses:
-* E.V.A. has pre-programmed(but can still be dynamic) responses, as does the chatbot integration.
+* E.V.A. has pre-programmed(but can still be dynamic) responses.
-* The path from your input to the chatbots response is AI assisted with dialogFlow natural language processing technologies
+* The path from your input to the chatbots response is AI assisted with natural language processing technologies
 * Responses can be single responses to a phrase, or a random selection of many available responses.
 * Procedural tasks can take in a series of responses and functions to complete one after another
 ### Commands: